- Small natural peptide with huge therapeutic potential

 - Modulates expression of around 30% of human genes

 - Sublingual form used in research

 The tripeptide glycyl-histidyl-lysine (GHK) is a small molecule comprising three short chains of amino acids.
 It is found in biological fluids in either a free form or as a complex formed with the ion Cu2+ (GHK-Cu).

 Blood concentration of this molecule is believed to be around 200µg l−1 in people aged 20-25 but after the age of 60, it can fall to 80µg l−1 (23).

-Its therapeutic potential is huge: it offers multiple biological effects particularly for anti-ageing and skin treatment.
+Its therapeutic potential is huge: it offers multiple biological effects particularly for anti-aging and skin treatment.
 Its mechanism of action is based on the reconfiguration of normal gene expression to resemble that of young, healthy individuals.

-It’s now known that ageing and its associated diseases are the result of a gradual breakdown in the quality and activity of the human genome (ie, the complete set of our genes).
+It’s now known that aging and its associated diseases are the result of a gradual breakdown in the quality and activity of the human genome (ie, the complete set of our genes).
 Over the years, activity of the genes responsible for repairing abnormalities decreases, while that of genes linked to inflammation and destruction of tissues increases (1).

 For a long time, scientific research sought to discover the precise mechanism behind this, while in reality, all the data shows there are very many mechanisms involved, as well as thousands of genes.